Scuba Diving Gran Canaria: boat dives on the southwest coast

 Advantages of boat diving on this side of Gran Canaria

 Besides that it´s very relaxing to enjoy a nice boat ride before rolling yourself into the blue, there are more advantages of scuba diving on this side of Gran Canaria.
-First of all, the Arinaga marine reserve can get crowded, sometimes you have to queue up at the entry point.
+First of all, the Arinaga Marine Reserve can get crowded, sometimes you have to queue up at the entry point.

 Scuba diving in the south of Gran Canaria is usually done in small groups